Oxalic Acid and Oxalates: Health Effects and Kidney Stones

 Oxalic acid is also known as ethanedioic acid.
 Oxalic acid cleaners are used to remove rust, paint, varnish, and ink stains from surfaces.
 They are also used as disinfectants to clean toilets and as pesticides to kill varroa mites in beehives.
 The acid is an important reactant in certain chemical reactions and is used in some industries and chemistry laboratories.

 Synthetic oxalic acid products are more likely to be poisonous than oxalic acid in plants.
-Concentrated oxalic acid is corrosive and can burn the skin and eyes, irritate the lungs, and make breathing difficult.
+The concentrated acid is corrosive and can burn the skin and eyes, irritate the lungs, and make breathing difficult.
 It can also cause a headache, nausea, vomiting, dizziness, and convulsions.
 In addition, it can lower the calcium level in the body and cause kidney damage.
 The acid enters our bodies by ingestion, inhalation, and skin absorption.

 It's very important to use oxalic acid and products containing it with great care, using all the safety precautions listed on the product label.
 The products should be kept in a secure location so that children and pets can't get to them.
 It's a good idea to use a less toxic substance if this is possible.